Massachusetts MCAS Exam Prep: Complete Guide for 2026

 Common Questions

-Q: Is MCAS Practice™ official?
+Q: Is Texas CBE™ official?
 No — it's an independent prep platform, not affiliated with or endorsed by Massachusetts DESE.
 Questions are independently authored, aligned to MA standards.

 Q: Does it cover the essay portion?
-No. MCAS Practice™ is multiple-choice only.
-For essays and open-response, use separate writing practice.
+No. Texas CBE™ is multiple-choice math only.
+For MCAS essays and open-response, use separate writing practice.
+For Biology and Chemistry MCAS, supplement with state-specific science materials.

 Q: What score does my child need?
 "Meeting Expectations" or higher for proficiency.
 For the Adams Scholarship, aim for "Exceeding Expectations."